-The final exam is cumulative and created by the department.
-It will consist of 54 questions.
-All but 4 questions are multiple choice.
-We will be providing a Parscore[®] answer sheet along with scrap paper as you CANNOT write on the exam.
+The final exam is cumulative and is a standardized ACS exam.
+It will consist of 50-70 questions depending on the exam year provided.
+All questions are multiple choice.
+We will be providing a Parscore® answer sheet along with scrap paper as you CANNOT write on the exam.
 Points will be deducted if you do.
 You will need a number 2 pencil and a non-graphing calculator.
 You will be given additional time beyond a normal lecture to complete.
 Specific will be provide as the final approaches.
 The exam will start at the normal time at the date provided your course calendar.
 It cannot be taken at an alternative time or date because the course will have officially ended at that point.
 The date of the final exam is provided well in advance to ensure you can plan accordingly.
+To prepare for the exam you may purchase and official study guide at the following address: